MechWarrior 3050

 MechWarrior 3050, also known as BattleTech in its original Sega Genesis release and in Japan as BattleTech 3050 (バトルテック3050), is a 1994 mech-based video game developed by Malibu.
 The first BattleTech based game to be released for the Sega Genesis, it was later ported to the Super Nintendo by Activision as MechWarrior 3050.
 The Super Nintendo game was localized and published in Japan by Ask Group.

 The story takes place during the events of the Clan Invasion in the 3050 era.
-Players are assigned the role of a Clan Wolf Mechwarrior, who is sent to eliminate several Inner Sphere assets which threaten to destroy the Clan's dominance on the battlefield, and given Timber Wolf/MadCat mech.
+Players are assigned the role of a Clan Wolf Mechwarrior, who is sent to eliminate several Inner Sphere assets which threaten to destroy the Clan's dominance on the battlefield, and given a Timber Wolf/MadCat mech.

 This video game is viewed in an isometric view as opposed to the first person view of the previous game.
 The game also features a two-player mode where one player controls the bottom half of the mech to navigate it around the map while the second player controls the gun turret.

+Gameplay

+The game features an isometric perspective and centers around controlling a Mad Cat/Timber Wolf mech to destroy the Inner Sphere bases.
+Gameplay unfolds across five distinct stages, each featuring a unique environment such as swamps, deserts, or frozen wastelands.
+All missions are presented to the player in the form of a news feed.

+Mission objectives range from destroying enemy radars and factories to conducting rescue operations, all of which involve extensive use of weaponry.
+The Mad Cat/Timber Wolf mech, with its ability to rotate 360 degrees, is armed with an array of weaponry, including missiles, lasers, mines, and flamethrowers, which the player chooses at the beginning of each mission.
+Limited ammunition necessitates frequent restocking from crates scattered around the map.

+Damage inflicted by enemies increases the Mech's damage and overheating indicators.
+If these indicators reach critical levels, the player loses a life.
+Collected coolant fluid can reduce overheating.
+The game also offers an innovative cooperative mode for two players, with one player controlling the robot's legs and the other managing the torso and weaponry.